cydriclopez/treemodule-json/README.md

 I am way far from an Angular expert.
 It took me about 6 months to grok Angular.
 It has a steep learning curve but it was worth it.
 I have dabbled with React, Vue, and etc. and I like them all.

 However I have gravitated towards Angular because, it being a SPA framework, it has the semblance of the classic fat-client app but uses standard web tech (HTML, JavaScript, and CSS).
-And code in Angular is written in TypeScript that once you get used to it, it gets hard to go back to plain JavaScript.
+And code in Angular is written in TypeScript that once you get used to, it gets hard to go back to plain JavaScript.

 Angular has built-in formalizations of stuff like Components, Directives, Dependency Injection, Singleton Service, PWA web service worker, RxJS Observables, Jasmine-Karma testing, and etc. These are all built-in baked into Angular.
 In other frameworks they may be provided by separate and disparate 3rd-party library.